lydiolectal/terminal-scrabble/README.md

 ## How to start playing

 Download scrabble.py, classes.py, and scrabble_dictionary into a directory of your choice.
-Make sure you have Python 3 installed.
+Make sure you have Python 3.5.1 or above installed.
+(It's possible that earlier versions work as well, but anything below 3.0 will not run properly.)
 To begin playing, simply use your computer's terminal to navigate to the corresponding folder and type:

 ```
 python scrabble.py
 ```

+If you have multiple versions of python installed, you may need to replace 'python' with 'python3'.

 ## Scrabble rules